do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 ***

-Central tendency refers to the definition of a group of numbers by a particular number.
+Central tendency refers to the definition of a distribution of numbers by a particular central number.

 Generally speaking, it's the most common number or most probable common number among a range of numbers.